kuzzleio/kourou/README.md

 DESCRIPTION
   Encrypts an entire secrets file.

-  The secrets file must be in JSON format and contains only string or objects.
+  The secrets file must be in JSON format and it must contain only strings or objects.

   Example:
   {